 Macrolides are generally considered safe.

 Metronidazole use during the 1st trimester is controversial, but the drug is routinely used to treat bacterial vaginosis and trichomoniasis during the 2nd and 3rd trimesters.

 Nitrofurantoin is not known to cause congenital malformations.
 It is contraindicated near term because it can cause hemolytic anemia in neonates.

 Sulfonamides are usually safe during pregnancy.
 However, long-acting sulfonamides cross the placenta and can displace bilirubin from binding sites.
 These drugs are often avoided after 34 wk gestation because neonatal kernicterus is a risk.

-Tetracyclines cross the placenta and are concentrated and deposited in fetal bones and teeth, where they combine with Ca and impair development (see Table 2: Drugs in Pregnancy: Some Drugs With Adverse Effects During Pregnancy); they are not used from the middle to the end of pregnancy.
+Tetracyclines cross the placenta and are concentrated and deposited in fetal bones and teeth, where they combine with Ca and impair development (see see Some Drugs With Adverse Effects During Pregnancy); they are not used from the middle to the end of pregnancy.